 Photos of mock-ups of Russian "4++" generation Su-35S fighters, presumably intended for the Iranian Air Force (IRIAF), have appeared online.
-A former pilot and author of the Telegram channel Fighterbomber drew attention to the exclusive livery of one of the aircraft.
+A former pilot and author of the Telegram channel Fighterbomber drew attention to the exclusive coloring of one of the aircraft.

 As I understand it, one of the color options for the Su-35S for the Iranian Air Force.